uutzinger/freeIMUCal/README.md

 ## Usage
 I use ```IMURec.py``` program to record data.

+Then copy your data in the the ```compute_model``` folder.

-Then use ```calibrateAcc_example.py``` to create the correction JSON files.
-Change the filename for Gyr and Mag to calibrate the other sensors.
+Modify and use ```calibrateAcc_example.py``` to create the correction JSON files.
+Change the filename for Gyr and Mag to calibrate the gyroscope and magnetomter.

 There are up to three sensors to calibrate:
 - `Magnetometer`

-The magnetometer needs to be calibrated in a magnet and motor free environment (remove your smartwatch).
+The magnetometer needs to be calibrated in a magnet and motor free environment (remove your smartwatch, keep electric motors away, stay away from elevator).
 You should obtain a good distribution of numbers on all locations along the sphere.
 Usually there is a significant offset.

 - `Gyroscope`